 3. Stash it in a savings account

-A savings account might pay a bit more interest than a checking account, making it another attractive option.
+A high yield savings account might pay a bit more interest than a checking account, making it another attractive option.

 However, if you’ll need to access portions of your money from time to time, a savings account’s restrictions might be an issue.
 You’re limited to six withdrawals per month from a savings account.
 You may be charged a fee for subsequent withdrawals.

 A high-yield savings account might offer a sign-up bonus or an interest rate bonus, but you’ll likely have to maintain a minimum balance of $5,000 or $10,000 in the account to capture that higher yield.

 4. Take your savings online

 Online banks typically offer higher interest rates than brick-and-mortar banks, says Ben Wacek, a certified financial planner with Wacek Financial Planning in Minneapolis.

 In fact, some online banks offer annual interest rates above 2.2 percent, compared with nearly 0 percent for traditional banks.
 For a $100,000 deposit, 2.2 percent represents $2,200 per year.

 Online accounts typically offer complete liquidity, no minimum balance requirement and no annual or monthly fees.